-The appropriate indicator comes on in this display if the trunk or either door is not closed tightly.
+The appropriate indicator comes on in this monitor if the trunk or either door is not closed tightly.

-All the indicators in the monitor display come on for a few seconds when you turn the ignition switch to ON (II).
+All the indicators in the monitor come on for a few seconds when you turn the ignition switch to the ON (II) position.